MorganLee909/grader-fixer/README.md

 ## NOTES
 1. This is still a work in progress, so there may be some issues depending on your environment.
 Also, more to come soon.
-2. If you do not see the changes when you go to a new assignment, refresh the page and they should show up.
-Working on a fix for this.

 ## Examples